 The car was getting closer and closer.
-Only about a meter away he felt stream of air pressure that was pushed in front of the vehicle.
-If he could move, maybe he could lean backwards and dodge it… but he couldn’t.
+Only about a meter away he felt a stream of air pressure that was pushed in front of the vehicle.
+If he could move, maybe he could lean back and dodge it… but he couldn’t.

 He could only watch.

 Nothing nor nobody to save him.
 Or maybe… suddenly he noticed a man in white clothes walking a small dog.
 Despite this perversion of laws of physics, he moved freely, with normal speed.
-He passed by two old ladies, frozen in their discussion, he leaned down for a cigarette-butt and threw it to garbage can.
-Then he moved closer.
+He passed by two old ladies, frozen in their discussion, he leaned down for a cigarette-butt and threw it into a garbage can.

 Gaspar remembered his face.
 He met him in the past.
-Once he warned him to look out for a con-artist.
-Then he stalled him with some gibberish about charity, thanks to what he missed the plane that crashed.
-He even remembered that this man saved him when he was drowning when he was little child.
+Once he had warned him to look out for a con-artist.
+He had stalled him with some gibberish about charity, thanks to what he had missed the plane that crashed.
+He even remembered that this man had saved him when he had been drowning when he was a little child.